 The oncology community continues to study the differences in the occurrence (also called incidence), frequency (also called prevalence), and survival (also called mortality) rates of cancer among different populations in the United States.
 These populations may include members of minority groups, older adults of any race or background, and those who are poor or geographically isolated.
-Cancer.Net talked with Karen Winkfield, MD, PhD, Assistant Professor, Harvard Medical School, and the Chair of ASCO’s Health Disparities Committee to learn more about health disparities in cancer.
+Cancer.Net talked with Karen Winkfield, MD, PhD, Associate Professor of Radiation Oncology at Wake Forest Baptist Comprehensive Cancer Center, and the Chair of ASCO’s Health Disparities Committee to learn more about health disparities in cancer.

 Q: What are health disparities and the contributing factors?

 A: While the term “health disparities” can apply to many different populations (including groups that differ based on age, gender, socioeconomic status and sexual orientation), it is more commonly used to express differences seen among racial and ethnic minorities in the United States.
 For example, black men and women bear the greatest burden of disease across almost all health conditions in the United States—heart disease, cancer, HIV/AIDS, infant mortality, asthma—to name just a few.
 The causes of health disparities are multifactorial and closely associated with social and economic disadvantages.
 However, for many illnesses racial health disparities are seen even after adjustments are made for socioeconomic status.
 When specific populations are so negatively affected by disease, this becomes more than just a health concern – it enters the realm of social injustice.